rfabbri/vase-multiview-3d-curve-dataset/README.md

 ## Files

 ```
-images/   a subset of the images for scene 40 from DTU robot feature dataset, which are originally
+images/   a subset of the images for scene 40 from DTU robot feature dataset,
-    3GB in high res.
-This is what we had selected for the Multiview-3d-Drawing.sf.net system.
+    which are originally 3GB in high res.
+This is what we had selected for the
+    Multiview-3d-Drawing.sf.net system, if you want to compare against it.

 cameras/  a subset of the cameras provided by the massive DTU robot feature dataset.
 These are
     text files containing 3x4 matrix entries for each image in images/